impy-project/chromo/README.md

 ### From source

-Installation from source requires a Python installation setup for development, as well as C and Fortran compilers.
+Installation from source requires a Python installation setup for development, as well as C/C++ and Fortran compilers.

 To build from source (the **recursive** flag is important to check out submodules):